 A short anecdote from those days serves as proof: The first tuning forks delivered from the factory were only of DIN standard meaning some forks had a deviance of up to 1 Hz from the specified frequency.
 We returned these tuning forks assuring the manufacturers that a difference of 1 Hz in the octave of the Earth’s rotation would make the terrestrial day approx. 7 minutes shorter than it actually is (in fact, in the past 3000 years the length of the Earth day has increased by approx. 0.05 seconds).

 In order to achieve this high quality and uniform vibration behaviour all PLANETWARE tuning forks are made from stainless steel of the highest quality.
 Furthermore, each fork is individually hand-filed as often as necessary (either at the ends of the prongs or the inside of the base and at a temperature of 20°C) to achieve the required precision.

 The better the frequencies harmonize, the better the vibrations are transmitted.
 Nowadays there are a number of companies on the market offering tuning forks.
 If you are looking for high quality, check out the accuracy of the frequency.

-Information on the different frequencies and applications for the various pitches – e.g. sonopuncture (phonophoresis) – can be found here on our website.
+For Information on the different frequencies and applications for the various pitches – e.g. sonopuncture (phonophoresis)

 How to hold a tuning fork